tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/discovery/discovery-example/index.md

 Let's break this apart and look at its pieces.

 First we define the new `f_model`.
-Note that the structure and syntax is largely the same as the [`CollocationSolverND`](../../model/compiling-example/index.md)
+Note that the structure and syntax is largely the same as the [`CollocationSolverND` example](../../model/compiling-example/index.md)